 - i.
 The risks pertaining to physical certificates like loss, theft, forgery and damage are eliminated completely with a DEMAT account. - ii.
 The lack of paperwork enables quicker transactions and higher efficiency in trading. - iii.
 Trading has become more convenient as one can trade through computers at any location, without the need of visiting a broker. - iv.
 The shares that are created through mergers and consolidation of companies are credited automatically in the DEMAT account. - v.
 As all the transactions occur through the depository participant, a trader does not have to communicate individually with each and every company. - vi.
-There is no need for stamp duty for transfer of securities; this brings down the cost of transaction significantly. - viii.
-Banks also provide dedicated and trained customer care officers to assist through all the procedures.
+There is no need for stamp duty for transfer of securities; this brings down the cost of transaction significantly. vii.
+Certain banks also permit holding of both equity and debt securities in a single account. - viii.
+Banks also provide dedicated and trained customer care officers to assist through all the procedures. - ix.
+A DEMAT account holder can buy or sell any amount of shares.
+However, there is limit on the number of transactions done using physical securities. - x.
+One can also choose to take a loan against securities which are held in a DEMAT account by offering it as a collateral to the lender.